 Tyler works in an anthropological context, drawing on symbols, artefacts, sensory stimulation and esoterica to pursue art as experience at the intersection of design, performance and place making.
 Her 2018 street installation ‘Positive Pavements’ was part of the 2018 Merge Festival, focused on wellbeing.

 Tyler studied philosophy and cultural anthropology at Trinity College, Hartford, and documentary film at NYU School of the Arts, where her thesis explored the impact of billboard advertising on male immigrants to New York City.
+She is an MA candidate in Experience Design at the Royal College of Art.

 Photo credit: J.C.
 Gutierrez